 Sleep deprivation seems to increase levels of inflammatory mediators such as IL-1, IL-6 and TNF.
 What does this mean?
 It doesn’t definitely mean anything, but it might mean a lot of things.
 Inflammation is associated with (scientists aren’t willing to use the word "cause") a number of long-term chronic illnesses such as heart problems and cancer.
-There is no smoking gun leaking restricted sleep to these conditions, but it is reasonable to assume poor sleep increases the change of developing health problems.
+There is no smoking gun leaking restricted sleep to these conditions, but it is reasonable to assume poor sleep increases the chance of developing health problems.

 Sleep debt is associated with melancholic symptoms and clinical depression.

 It may increase the severity of the chronic problems seen in conjunction with aging.
-It affects carbohydrate metabolism the same way diabetes does (at least in the short run) and produces higher levels of the stress hormone cortisol in the evenings and generally more activity of the sympathetic nervous system. t
+It affects carbohydrate metabolism the same way diabetes does (at least in the short run) and produces higher levels of the stress hormone cortisol in the evenings and generally more activity of the sympathetic nervous system.

 People with sleep debt also take more risks.
 A test of sleep deprived blackjack players found they correctly assessed the increased risk of certain bets in the same manner as rested players did, but were more willing to place bets on the higher risk propositions.

-The decline in performance can be measured through behavioral tests and advanced imaging systems can even show lower levels of blood-bourne oxygen being delivered to important areas in the brains of those deprived of sleep for 24 hours.
+The decline in performance can be measured through behavioral tests and advanced imaging systems can even show lower levels of bloodborne oxygen being delivered to important areas in the brains of those deprived of sleep for 24 hours.

 Scientists found that a single night of sleep loss (total deprivation) reduces a person’s ability to distinguish between relevant and irrelevant stimuli in the visual working memory, while 4 consecutive nights of sleep limited to 4 hours/night does not reduce this ability nearly as much.
 This difference has implications for military commanders assigning personnel in stressful situations.

 The cognitive penalty affects not only math and language skills, but also emotional intelligence and soft skills.
-Modern understanding of intelligence holds that each individual has multiple types of intelligence – e.g. interpersonal, coping, analytic.
+Modern understanding of intelligence holds that each individual has multiple types of intelligence – e.g. interpersonal, coping, analytical.
 Tests have shown that all types of intelligence fall after sleep deprivation.
 The tendency to magical thinking and belief in superstition rises.

 Sleep deprivation basically makes you dumber.